Reading Goals for 2025

 Goal #4.
 Scheduled Book Reviews

-Last year, I posted 18 book reviews.
+Last year, I posted 18 book reviews on my blog.
 I want to try to do at least one each month this year.
 Here’s what I have scheduled so far:

 - January 23: The Resurrection Project by Tanya Sparks Belvin

-- February 3: Whispers of Fortune by Mary Conneally
+- February 3: Whispers of Fortune by Mary Connealy

 Goal #5.
 Read My Shelf